 An internal preview is a phrase or sentence that gives an audience an idea of what is to come within a section of a presentation.
 An internal preview works similarly to the preview that a speaker gives at the end of a presentation introduction, quickly outlining what he or she is going to talk about (i.e., the presentation’s three main body points).
 In an internal preview, the speaker highlights what he or she is going to discuss within a specific main point during a presentation.

-Ausubel (1968) was the first person to examine the effect that internal previews had on retention of oral information.
+Ausubel (1968) was the first person to examine the effect that internal previews had on the retention of oral information.
 Basically, when a speaker clearly informs an audience what he or she is going to be talking about in a clear and organized manner, the audience listens for those main points, which leads to higher retention of the speaker’s message.
 Let us look at a sample internal preview:

 To help us further understand why starting a recycling program on campus is important, we will first explain the positive benefits of student-led recycling programs and then explore how recycling can help our campus.

 When an audience hears that you will be exploring two different ideas within this main point, they are ready to listen for those main points as you talk about them.
 In essence, you are helping your audience keep up with your presentation.